tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 ## 1. UTM and QEMU

-The setup of the machines for this lab depends on the usage of UTM, a software that leverages QEMU under the hood to perform virtualization.
+The setup of the machines for this lab depends on the usage of [UTM](https://mac.getutm.app/), a software that leverages [QEMU](https://www.qemu.org/) under the hood to perform virtualization.
-Please note that this setup is still experimental, errors may occur.
+Please note that this setup is still experimental, crashes are very likely to occur.

 - Start by downloading and installing UTM. [https://mac.getutm.app](https://mac.getutm.app)
 - Download the VM image from [here](https://drive.google.com/file/d/19obcri3xbvMF_8qbrcsgiJYetJRUFjjw/view?usp=sharing).
-Within the UTM App, go to ``File``, select ``Import Virtual Machine`` and select the file you've just downloaded.
+- Within the UTM App, go to ``File``, select ``Import Virtual Machine`` and select the file you've just downloaded.

 ## 1.1 Setup the lab for UTM